-Figure 6 shows the monthly zonal mean results for February from the Extreme Case.
-The largest increases, reaching up to and beyond an order of magnitude, are seen between 0.1 and 0.001 hPa at the polar latitudes, i.e., at the latitudes and altitudes where the APEEP forcing is applied.
-The increase extends from the polar regions to all latitudes, the mid and low latitudes outside the forcing region showing a smaller but still > 100% impact in large regions.
+- Figure 6 shows the monthly zonal mean results for February from the Extreme Case.
+Largest increases, reaching up to and beyond an order of magnitude, are seen between 0.1 and 0.001 hPa at polar latitudes, i.e. at the latitudes and altitudes where the APEEP forcing is applied.
+The increase extends from polar regions to all latitudes, the mid and low latitudes outside the forcing region showing a smaller but still > 100% impact in large regions.
 The SH effect is relatively stronger in magnitude than the NH effect due to the lower background concentration there.
-In the NH, the beginning effect of NO_x descent inside the polar vortex extends the impact towards the stratopause.
-The MLT and the ZM forcings again produce a very similar response in both magnitude and spatial extent, with the differences being small compared to the overall effect.
+In the NH, the beginning effect of NO_x descend inside - 175 the polar vortex extends the impact towards the stratopause.
+The MLT and ZM forcings produce again a very similar response, in both magnitude and spatial extent, and the differences are small compared to the overall effect.
 However, the MLT forcing results in up to 1/10 less NO_x in the peak response regions around 0.01 hPa than the ZM forcing, except at the very poles.
-At the pressure levels below 0.05 hPa and above 0.003 hPa the relative differences are smaller.

-Figure 7 shows the monthly mean results for the SH polar cap in the year 2003.
-In the summer months, the APEEP forcing enhances NO_x down to the middle mesosphere only, due to the lack of downward transport combined with the efficient loss from solar photodissociation.
-During the winter months, when less radiation is available and the chemical lifetime of NO_x increases, NO_x created by APEEP above 0.1 hPa descends inside the polar vortex towards the stratospheric altitudes.
-Relatively, the NO_x enhancement is strongest during the autumn and spring times, due to a combination of lower solar photodissociation and lower background concentration than in the summer and winter, respectively.
-The results we show in Figure 7 agree qualitatively well with the season-dependent NO_x responses from WACCM simulations using free-running dynamics (e.g., Andersson et al., 2018).
+At pressure levels below 0.05 hPa and above 0.003 hPa the relative differences are smaller. - Figure 7 shows the monthly mean results for SH polar cap in year 2003.
+In summer months, the APEEP forcing enhances NO_x down to the middle mesosphere only, due to lack of downward transport combined with efficient loss from solar photodissociation.
+During winter months, when less radiation is available and chemical lifetime of NO_x increases, NO_x created by APEEP above 0.1 hPa descends inside the polar vortex towards the stratospheric altitudes.
+Relatively, the NO_x enhancement is strongest during autumn and spring times, due to combination of lower solar photodissociation and lower background concentration than in the summer and winter, respectively.
+Figure 7 results agree qualitatively well with results from a multi-decadal - ensemble of simulations using WACCM with free-running dynamics (e.g. Andersson et al., 2018).
 The differences between the response to APEEP MLT and ZM are rather small.
-In general, the differences in the resulting NO_x concentration are less than 1/10, except in July around 0.2 hPa.
-In the autumn and early winter, the MLT forcing results in a smaller NO_x response in the mesosphere compared to the ZM forcing, while in the late winter the MLT forcing produces more NO_x in the lower mesosphere.
+In general, the differences in resulting NO_x concentration are less than 1/10, except in July around 0.2 hPa.
+In autumn and early winter, MLT forcing results in a smaller NO_x response in the mesosphere compared to ZM forcing, while in late winter the MLT forcing produces more NO_x in the lower mesosphere.